grpc/proposal/A55-xds-stateful-session-affinity.md

 * whenever a subchannel is shut down, remove the associated entries from `address_map`.

-    * this can be achieved by wrapping a subchannel to intercept subchannel shutdown and the wrapper is returned by `createSubchannel`.
+    * this is achieved by wrapping a subchannel to intercept subchannel shutdown and the wrapper is returned by `createSubchannel`.

 * the policy's subchannel picker pseudo-code is as follows. `policy_config` is the `OverrideHostLoadBalancingPolicyConfig` object for this policy.

+Note: there needs to be synchronization between map update described above and the following picker logic.
+Ideally this would be a global [MRSW][] lock where the update code holds the lock for Write and a picker holds the lock for Read while scanning the map.

 ```
 if override_host is set in pick arguments: